Free Will and Willing Change

 Do you want to do things differently or the same?
 Why?

-So I ask you this dear friend, do you want to do better in whatever that means to you?
+So I ask you this: do you want to do better—in whatever way that means to you?

-The moment we stop gripping so tightly to the idea of “perfect” free will, we make space for real choice—messy, human, empowered choice.
-Especially the harder, more painful choices that lead to growth.
+The moment we stop clinging so tightly to the idea that our choices have to be perfect, we make space for real choice—messy, human, empowered choice.
+Especially the harder, more painful ones that lead to growth.

 So, as they say, dear friend, set yourself (and your “will”) free.